Personal Development Curriculum Aims:

 In particular, much of the content is designed to raise aspirations, broaden students’ Social, Moral, Spiritual and Cultural (SMSC) experience, increase their awareness around Relationship Sex Health Education (RSHE), their Personal, Social, Health and Economic education (PSHE) related issues, and to provide relevant and up-to-date Career Education Information Advice and Guidance (CEIAG).

 The Personal Development Curriculum is delivered through morning tutor time, termly extended tutor sessions, assemblies, ‘Thoughts of the Week’, parents/carers information evenings and through themed events and celebrations.

-SMSC will be delivered through elements of all subjects across our academic curriculum, particularly in Religious Education, and included in Tutor Time and termly extended tutor sessions, weekly assemblies and other weekly/monthly events.
+SMSC will be delivered through elements of all subjects across our academic curriculum, particularly in Religious Education, PSHE and in Tutor Time as well as weekly assemblies and other weekly/monthly events.

 Citizenship education develops knowledge, skills and understanding that our students need to play a full part in society as active and responsible citizens.
-Our students will learn about politics, parliamentary procedures and voting as well as human rights, justice, the law and the economy.
-These citizenship skills and knowledge will be delivered through various aspects of our academic and Personal Development Curriculum, which include weekly assemblies, ‘Thoughts of the Week’, our School Council and Student Leadership opportunities.
+This has been incorporated into our extensive PSHE curriculum where there are dedicated Citizenship topics, as well as additional supporting sessions where appropriate In our dedicated Citizenship sessions, our students learn about politics, parliamentary procedures and voting as well as human rights, justice, the law and the economy.
+Through the supporting sessions, they learn about media, propaganda, British values and wider society.
+There are also 2 dedicated units within the Geography curriculum focusing on pressure groups and personal action.
+Further citizenship skills and knowledge are delivered through weekly assemblies, ‘Thoughts of the Week’, our School Council and Student Leadership opportunities.